nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 16 - Arrays Continued.md

 	- e.g. `(15, "Ted", "Aug12 1986", 2.56, -3)`
 			int.   str.               str.                float.    int.
 - These are called *records* or *structures* in Algol-like notations.
-- References within the cross product are not by position number (1,2,3...) but by the *name* of the position (or *field*) as defined in the type defintion.
+- References within the cross product are not by position number (1,2,3...) but by the *name* of the position (or *field*) as defined in the type definition.
 For instance, the one above could be:
 ```
 TYPE
 	PersonalRecord =